seapagan/fastapi-template/README.md

 Click the 'Use this template' button at the top of the Repository on GitHub.
 This will create a new repository in your personal GitHub account (Not a Fork) which you can then Clone and start working on.

+It is assumed that you have at least some knowledge of [FastAPI](https://fastapi.tiangolo.com/) to use this template, there are very good basic and advanced User Guides on the FastAPI website.

 ## Configuration